 In terms of costs, the cost per click on the majority of formats ranges between RMB 0.2-1.0.
 In contrast, the CPC on WeChat ranges between RMB 2-5 CPC, making Toutiao a more reasonable option to advertise on.

-Legal requirements for selling in China
+Legal Requirements for Selling Your Products Online in China

 It is important to note that for each of the platforms discussed in this blog, different rules may apply.